 Mobile and Social Media Journalism is a valuable resource for journalism students, as well as media professionals seeking to update their skills.

 The book features this companion website, providing resources for students and lecturers including video tutorials, industry news, and sample assignments.
 The book’s Twitter account (@MobileJourn) and Facebook page (fb.com/MobileandSocialMediaJournalism) share the latest industry trends and offer tips for teaching the topic.

 - From the Newsroom Q&As feature diverse perspectives and insights from local and national journalists working in a range of roles.

 - Twitter handles are listed for every journalist mentioned in the book, empowering students to interact with them.

 - Chapter checklists have been classroom tested by the author.
 Some items encourage students to tweet the author directly or discuss questions as a class.

-Anthony C. Adornato (@AnthonyAdornato) is a journalism professor at Ithaca College’s Roy H. Park School of Communications.
-Adornato’s teaching and research focus on the role of social media and mobile technology in journalism.
-He has been interviewed about this topic by news outlets including the Associated Press, BBC News, and Germany’s Deutsche Welle News.
-Prior to working in academia, Adornato was an anchor, reporter, and producer at televisions stations in New York.
+Anthony Adornato (@AnthonyAdornato) is chair of the Broadcast and Digital Journalism Department at Syracuse University’s Newhouse School of Public Communications.
+His teaching and research focus on the role of social media and mobile technology in journalism.
+In 2020, Adornato was named a Fulbright Scholar in recognition of his international expertise on the topic.
+He has been interviewed about his research and the topic of fake news by news outlets, including the Associated Press,The New York Times, BBC News, and Germany’s Deutsche Welle News.
+Prior to working in academia, Adornato was a television anchor, reporter, and producer.
 Adornato received a bachelor’s degree in broadcast journalism from Syracuse University’s S.I.
 Newhouse School of Public Communications and a master’s degree in journalism from the University of Missouri’s School of Journalism.
+More about Anthony.